Phil Craig: Leader of South Africa’s Referendum Party

 38:57.10 – Phil Craig

-In our economy we find you know when you look at state capture as you say which is just theft.
-Yeah, we find people paying you know Twenty Thousand Rand for a wooden handled mop you know which is like a hundred rans I mean what’s done there were 20000 random dollars yeah yeah a thousand dollars and for a wood for a wooden handled mop I mean it’s.
+In our economy we find when you look at state capture as you say which is just theft.
+We find people paying you know Twenty Thousand Rand for a wooden handled MOP you know which is like a hundred rans I mean what’s done there were 20000 random dollars, a thousand dollars and for a wood, for a wooden handled mop I mean it’s..

 39:10.98 – Brian David Crane